DeactivatedWhatSoever/trading/README.md

 ## Development Stack
 * Language & Framework
-    * Python & Flask
-    * All the trading data manipulation and stuff are mostly going to be with Python.
-    * That's why I chose it and I'm going to get better at it because of AI and stuff.
-    * Go will be used for distributed computing and stuff.
-So laters.
     * I think I should make an admin page but don't really know which one to make it with.
         * Thinking of Angular or Vue, but there should be a lot of graphs.
         * Graphs should be an important factor over here, I'm not sure whether I'll do a lot of forms.
+        * I think it's best for me to go with Angular since it's best for form handling.
+    * I'm sorry for all the fuss.
+But I think it's best to get my JVM skills up from now.
+    * Scala, Play, are going to be used.
+    * Also checkout Go with the Actor model.
 * Monitoring & Logging
     * I need to learn a hell of this kind of stuff.
-    * Thinking of reading a few books like `The Art of Monitoring`.
+    * Read some books and need to learn statistics.
+    * Try to store EVERYTHING!
 * Infrastructure
     * Database
         * You should study some database stuff and model data properly.